-With more than 50 facilities in Canada, the United States, the United Kingdom and Europe, West Fraser produces lumber, engineered wood products (oriented strand board, laminated veneer lumber, medium-density fibreboard, plywood and particleboard), pulp, newsprint, wood chips and other residuals, while promoting sustainable practices across its operations.

-West Fraser's products are used in home construction, repair and remodelling, industrial applications, papers and tissue.
+West Fraser is a diversified wood products company with more than 50 facilities in Canada, the United States, the United Kingdom, and Europe, which promotes sustainable forest practices in its operations.
+The Company produces lumber, engineered wood products (OSB, LVL, MDF, plywood, and particleboard), pulp, newsprint, wood chips, and other residuals.
+West Fraser's products are used in home construction, repair and remodelling, industrial applications, papers, tissue, and box materials.
+For more information about West Fraser, visit www.westfraser.com.